Example secondary IDSR

 Students are counted in the retained and assessed measure if they are retained to the end of their course and are assessed.
 The assessment may not necessarily be in the same subject or type of qualification they were aiming for when their studies began.
 However, the assessment must be at the same level and at least the same size as the main aim.
 For example, a student with an original main aim of tech level at size 1 would be considered as retained and assessed with an applied general exam result of at least size 1.

-From 2019, only technical certificates are recognised as level 2 vocational qualifications in the 16 to 18 performance tables.
+From 2019, only technical certificates have been recognised as level 2 vocational qualifications in the 16 to 18 performance tables.
 In 2018, the Department for Education reported a broader range of qualifications.
-The Department for Education’s guidance on technical and vocational qualifications contains the lists of qualifications that count in 2019 performance tables.
+The Department for Education’s 16 to 18 qualifications guidance contains the full list of qualifications that count in the performance tables each year from 2018 to 2026.

 A student’s study programme is defined based on their main aim.
 The Department for Education’s 16 to 18 accountability measures technical guide provides further information on how this is defined.